Treasury (Australia): Financial regulation

-The department works with the Australian Prudential Regulation Authority, the Australian Securities and Investments Commission and the Reserve Bank of Australia via the Council of Financial Regulators Working Group to ensure that market operators have appropriate oversight and to facilitate crisis management if required.
+The department works with the Australian Prudential Regulation Authority, the Australian Securities & Investments Commission and the Reserve Bank of Australia via the Council of Financial Regulators Working Group to ensure that market operators have appropriate oversight and to facilitate crisis management if required.

-Secretaries to the Treasury
+List of secretaries

-The Secretary to the Treasury is the public service head of the department.
-Below is the list of Secretaries.
+The secretary to the Treasury is the public service head of the department.
+Below is the list of secretaries.

 Treasury’s independence

 In 2008, Treasurer Wayne Swan called Secretary to the Treasury Ken Henry an "independent economic regulator," similar to the Governor of the Reserve Bank.
 When asked after the 2009 Budget about Treasury’s independence, Henry replied:

 Forecasts

 The department is legally required to provide a Pre-election Economic and Fiscal Outlook containing updated reports on the economic and fiscal outlook shortly after the issuing of a writ for a general federal election.